Attitude Synchronization on SO(3) for Heterogeneous Multi-Agent Systems Using Vector Measurements: Leaderless Distributed Attitude Synchronization

 \begin{thm} Let a network of $N$ agents rotate according to the kinematics given in \eqref{R_dynamics_i}.
 Assume that the measurement \eqref{vector_measurement} is available and the interaction graph $\mathcal G$ is an undirected tree.
 Consider the dynamics \eqref{R_bar_dynamics_k} with feedback control \eqref{fc_vector_meas}.
-Then, the following statements hold: \begin{enumerate}[i)] \item All solutions of \eqref{R_bar_dynamics_k} with \eqref{fc_vector_meas} converge to the set of equilibria $\Upsilon : =\mathcal{A} \cup \{x \in \mathcal{S} : \bar{R}_m = I_3, \, \bar R_n=\mathcal{R}(\pi, u_{\beta_n}), \, \forall m \in \mathcal{M}^I, \, \forall n \in \mathcal{M}^\pi\}$, where $\mathcal{M}^I \cup \mathcal{M}^\pi=\mathcal{M}$, $|\mathcal{M}^\pi|>0$, $|\mathcal{M}^I|\geq0$, $\beta_n \in \{1, 2, 3\}$, and $u_{\beta_n} \in \mathcal{E}(A)$ with $\mathcal{E}(A)\subset \mathbb{S}^2$ denotes the set of unit eigenvectors of matrix $A$. \item The set of all undesired equilibrium points $\Upsilon \setminus \mathcal{A}$ is unstable. \item The desired equilibrium set $\mathcal{A}$ is \textit{almost globally asymptotically stable}\footnote{ The set $\mathcal{A}$ is said to be almost globally asymptotically stable if it is asymptotically stable, and attaractive from all initial conditions except a set of zero Lebesgue measure.}. \end{enumerate} \end{thm} \begin{proof} See Appendix \ref{app_1} \end{proof}
+Then, the following statements hold: \begin{enumerate}[i)] \item All solutions of \eqref{R_bar_dynamics_k} with \eqref{fc_vector_meas} converge to the set of equilibria $\Upsilon : =\mathcal{A} \cup \{x \in \mathcal{S} : \bar{R}_m = I_3, \, \bar R_n=\mathcal{R}(\pi, u_{\beta_n}), \, \forall m \in \mathcal{M}^I, \, \forall n \in \mathcal{M}^\pi\}$, where $\mathcal{M}^I \cup \mathcal{M}^\pi=\mathcal{M}$, $|\mathcal{M}^\pi|>0$, $\beta_n \in \{1, 2, 3\}$, and $u_{\beta_n} \in \mathcal{E}(A)$ with $\mathcal{E}(A)\subset \mathbb{S}^2$ denotes the set of unit eigenvectors of matrix $A$. \item The set of all undesired equilibrium points $\Upsilon \setminus \mathcal{A}$ is unstable. \item The desired equilibrium set $\mathcal{A}$ is \textit{almost globally asymptotically stable}\footnote{ The set $\mathcal{A}$ is said to be almost globally asymptotically stable if it is asymptotically stable, and attaractive from all initial conditions except a set of zero Lebesgue measure.}. \end{enumerate} \end{thm} \begin{proof} See Appendix \ref{app_1} \end{proof}

-Theorem \ref{theorem_1} shows that the set of desired equilibria $\mathcal{A}$ is almost globally asymptotically stable for system \eqref{R_bar_dynamics_k} with \eqref{fc_vector_meas}.
-This is the strongest stability result that can be obtained with smooth vector fields on the rotation manifold, as discussed in \cite{Koditschek1_989}.
+Theorem~\ref{theorem_1} shows that the set of desired equilibria $\mathcal{A}$ is almost globally asymptotically stable for system~\eqref{R_bar_dynamics_k} under the control law~\eqref{fc_vector_meas}.
+Unfortunately, as discussed in~\cite{Koditschek1_989}, no smooth feedback control law can achieve global asymptotic stabilization on $SO(3)$ due to topological obstructions.
+Consequently, the presence of unstable equilibrium points in the set $\Upsilon \setminus \mathcal{A}$ is unavoidable when using smooth vector fields.